 Crazy ants aren’t picky and can live in both wet and dry climates.
 As long as they’re kept out of the cold, they will be happy little bugs.

-Crazy ants sometimes make appearances all across the United States, but tend to stay in Florida and along the Gulf Coast.
+Crazy ants sometimes make appearances all across the United States but tend to stay in Florida and along the Gulf Coast.

 Their travelling style isn’t the only reason they’re crazy.
 These ants like to spend time near electrical equipment, so don’t be shocked to find them in your air conditioning unit.

+A pain in the butt (and other places too).
 You don’t want to upset these hotheaded fire ants.
 These ants get their name from their painful sting and reddish-brown color.